 Fed up with calculations, contact our accountants for help!

 Calculating a Fair Proportion of Home Expenses:

-To calculate a fair proportion of home expenses used for office, you can calculate the number of rooms excluding bathrooms, kitchen, and hallway.
-Then you have to see what percent of the time you are giving on the rooms for office use.
+To calculate a fair proportion of home expenses used for offices, you can calculate the number of rooms excluding bathrooms, kitchens, and hallways.
+Then you have to see what percent of the time you are spending on the rooms for office use.
 If you’re renting a small portion of your home, you should also include that part only.

 If the total running cost of your home in a year is £10,000.
 You can claim a fair amount by £10,000 / 5 x 80% = £1,600.

-It is the annual amount of rent your charge to the company on which there is not rental profit as there is £1,600 allowable expense against your rental income.
+It is the annual amount of rent you charge to the company on which there is no rental profit as there is £1,600 allowable expense against your rental income.

 Since there’s no rental profit, there is no tax.
-Moreover, your company can save 19% of the corporation tax against £1,600 that makes around £304 of savings.
+Moreover, your company can save 19% of the corporation tax against £1,600 which makes around £304 of savings.